rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 Graphite is making rapid progress towards becoming a nondestructive, procedural graphics editor suitable of replacing traditional 2D DCC applications.
-Please [join the Discord][graphite-discord]— and consider asking for a tour of the code and how you can help!
+Please [join the Discord][graphite-discord] - and consider asking for a tour of the code and how you can help!

 [graphite-repo]: https://github.com/GraphiteEditor/Graphite